Ford Bronco vs Jeep Wrangler 2026: Which Off-Road Icon Is Right for You?

 Interior and tech

-Powertrain: Wrangler 4xe advantage
+Powertrain: the Wrangler 4xe angle

 Ownership costs and incentives

-Bronco: Ford's Memorial Day programs in May 2026 include class="relative z-10",000 dealer cash on non-Raptor trims and 4.49% APR/48 months on most models.
-Bronco Raptor at $73K+ carries no factory incentives.
+Bronco: Ford's May 2026 programs include class="relative z-10",000 dealer cash on non-Raptor trims and 4.49% APR/48 months on most models.
+The Raptor at $73K+ carries no factory incentives.

-Wrangler: Jeep regularly runs among the most aggressive lease deals in the segment.
-May 2026 programs include $399/month leases on the 4-door Sport with $3,499 due and conquest cash of class="relative z-10",500 for non-Jeep trade-ins on the 4xe.
+Wrangler: Jeep runs among the most aggressive lease deals in the class — May 2026 has $399/month leases on the 4-door Sport with $3,499 due, plus class="relative z-10",500 conquest cash for non-Jeep trade-ins on the 4xe.

 Which to buy